-NTDs affect more than 1 billion people in 149 countries.
-All NTDs require WASH to sustain elimination
+NTDs affect more than 1 billion people

+in 149 countries.
+All NTDs require WASH to sustain elimination and control efforts and for morbidity management.

-- Provision of safe drinking-water is a key component of the campaign to eradicate Guinea worm. - Sanitation prevents soil-transmitted helminth infections and schistosomiasis: 24% of the world's population are infected with soil-transmitted helminths, causing stunting and cognitive impairment among children.4 More than 220.8 million people in 52 countries in which schistosomiasis is endemic required preventive treatment for schistosomiasis in 2017.5 - Sanitation and water for facial cleaning is part of the strategy to eliminate trachoma, which is the cause of blindness or visual impairment in 1.9 million people.6 - Adequate water management practices can prevent mosquitoes from breeding.
+- Provision of safe drinking-water is a key component of the campaign to eradicate Guinea worm. - Sanitation prevents soil-transmitted helminth infections and schistosomiasis: 24% of the world's population are infected with soil-transmitted helminths. causing stunting and cognitive impairment among children.
+More than 220.8 million people in 52 countries in which schistosomiasis is endemic required preventive treatment for schistosomiasis in 2017.5 - Sanitation and water for facial cleaning is part of the strategy to eliminate trachoma, which is the cause of blindness or visual impairment in 1.9 million people.6 - Adequate water management practices can prevent mosquitoes from breeding.
 Mosquitoes are vectors for dengue and other arboviruses, mainly in urban centres.
-About half of the world's population is at risk of dengue.7 - Adequate access to water facilitates safe food handling practices that prevent foodborne infections. - Clean water is vital for the management of NTD morbidity, including surgical procedures for trachomatous trichiasis, and self-care for lymphatic filariasis, yaws, cutaneous leishmaniasis and Buruli ulcer.
+About half of the world's population is at risk of dengue. - Adequate access to water facilitates safe food handling practices that prevent foodborne infections. - Clean water is vital for the management of NTD morbidity, including surgical procedures for trachomatous trichiasis, and self-care for lymphatic filariasis, yaws, cutaneous leishmaniasis and Buruli ulcer.

-ENTERIC INFECTIONS AND UNDERNUTRITION
+ENTERIC INFECTIONS AND UNDERNUTRITION .....

-- Poor WASH contributes to undernutrition through diarrhoea, intestinal parasite infections, and possibly through environmental enteric dysfunction (inflammation of the gut lining). - In 2018, 149 million (21.9%) children aged under 5 years had stunted growth and 49.5 million (7%) globally were at risk of wasting.8
+- Poor WASH contributes to undernutrition through diarrhoea, intestinal parasite infections, and possibly through environmental enteric dysfunction (inflammation of the gut lining). - In 2018, 149 million (21.9%) children aged under 5 years had stunted growth and 49.5 million (7%) globally were at risk of wasting.

-HEALTH CARE SETTINGS
+HEALTH CARE SETTINGS .....

-- Â - More people die every year from unsafe care than lack of care.
-Between 5.7 and 8.4 million deaths are attributable to poor quality care each year in low- and middle-income countries (LIMCs).9 WASH in health care facilities is fundamental to the provision of safe, quality care. - An estimated 15% of patients in LMICs acquire one or more infections during a hospital stay.10 - Infections associated with unclean births account for 26% of neonatal deaths and 11% of maternal mortality; together these account for more than 1 million deaths each year.^{11,12} In some African countries, up to 20% of women get a wound infection after a caesarean section.^{13,14}
+- More people die every year from unsafe care than lack of care.
+Between 5.7 and 8.4 million deaths are attributable to poor quality care each year in low- and middle-income countries (LIMCs).
+WASH in health care facilities is fundamental to the provision of safe, quality care. - An estimated 15% of patients in LMICs acquire one or more infections during a hospital stay. - Infections associated with unclean births account for 26% of neonatal deaths and 11% of maternal mortality; together these account for more than 1 million deaths each year.
+In some African countries, up to 20% of women get a wound infection after a caesarean section.

-In health care facilities, inadequate WASH contributes to unhygienic environments and the spread of infections.
+In health care facilities, inadequate WASH contributes to

+unhygienic environments

+and the spread of infections.

-Health care waste managed unsafely exposes health care workers, patients and their families, and the community to preventable infections, toxic effects and injuries.
-In 2010, unsafe injections were responsible for as many as 33 800 new HIV infections, 1.7 million hepatitis B infections and 315 000 hepatitis C infections.15 as a result of poor WASH conditions further drives the emergence of antimicrobial resistance.
+• Health care waste managed unsafely exposes health care workers, patients and their families, and the community to preventable infections, toxic effects and injuries.
+In 2010, unsafe injections were responsible for as many as 33 800 new HIV infections, 1.7 million hepatitis B infections and 315 000 hepatitis C infections.